IDS 102 Art and Culture (4)

 A reading and writing intensive course that examines the central themes, issues, and ideas in western civilization in the modern and postmodern eras in an interdisciplinary fashion.
 It incorporates knowledge from a variety of intellectual fields, including physics, biology, social science, philosophy, political science, and literature.
 In this course, students will read primarily original sources as well as some secondary sources.
-Meets new General Education Western Civilization requirement.
+Meets the General Education Western Civilization requirement.

 IDS 401 Contemporary Worldviews (4)

 A reading and writing intensive course that studies a dominant characteristic of Western thought in the twentieth century through interdisciplinary readings.
 Students will read primary sources in history, philosophy, science, literature, the visual arts, or social sciences, and will study and compare the nature of the core idea in each discipline.
 Possible issues to be examined include the crisis of authority, the ecological consciousness, technology and culture.
-Meets new General Education Western Civilization requirement.
+Meets the General Education Western Civilization requirement.